 Finding AI risks

-The UK’s FCA emphasizes that AI deployment requires firms to consider operational resilience (SYSC 15A), particularly where AI supports important business services.
-They have also highlighted concerns about concentration risk within the small pool of foundation model providers.
-This is a theme echoing similar concerns to the concentration risk around cloud services that formed a core part of the EU’s DORA Act, which came into force earlier in 2025.
+The UK’s FCA emphasises that AI deployment requires firms to consider operational resilience (SYSC 15A), particularly where AI supports important business services.
+It has also raised concerns about concentration risk within the small pool of foundation model providers.
+This echos similar concerns to the concentration risk around cloud services that formed a core part of the European Union’s Digital Operational Resilience Act (DORA), which came into force in early 2025.

 However, AI also introduces fundamentally new types of risk, including issues in decision explainability and the potential for bias inferred from historical datasets.